Saturday, April 27, 2013

 as well as the buildings on the south side of the complex.

-After the war, most streets and squares the Nazis had renamed got their original names back, with two notable exceptions.
-Freiburg's central street before 1933, known as Kaiserstraße, was renamed Kaiser-Joseph-Straße, reminiscent of the Habsburg rule.
+After the war, most streets and squares that the Nazis had renamed regained their original names, with two notable exceptions.
+Freiburg's central street, previously known as Kaiserstraße, was renamed Kaiser-Joseph-Straße, a nod to the Habsburg rule.
 The city, by all means, wanted to avoid any allusion to the last Prussian Emperor Wilhelm.
 The Rathausplatz, however, kept its name.
 This was somehow far-sighted, for about a year ago, the Dominicans took over the original Franciscan premises.

-The following photo shows the corner of St. Martin's church and what is left of the now-glazed cloister.
+The following photo shows the corner of St. Martin's Church and what remains of the now-glazed cloister.
 In this very corner, a stage will be mounted on the occasion of Freiburg's Partnership Market on June 7 and 8.
 Madison will be the guest of honor for this year; we celebrate the Silver Jubilee of the partnership between our two cities.

 A quiet corner in Freiburg